-With a combined 40 years of lucid dreaming experience, Daniel Love and Rebecca Turner aim to answer your most profound lucid dreaming questions.
+With a combined 40 years of lucid dreaming experience, Daniel Love and Rebecca Casale aim to answer your most profound lucid dreaming questions.
 Each new segment features one reader question, sent in via our lucid dreaming forum.
 See below for details on how to submit your question.

 Is it true that we can't invent new faces in our dreams, and that we can only dream of faces we've seen in the past?

 Why do some people you meet in your lucid dreams seem to have a separate self awareness from that of your own?

 What is the longest possible time you can spend in a lucid dream (in real time)?